 Who Can Extend Their Support on Women’s Day

 International Women’s Day is not limited to any country, organization or group.
 No one government, charity, NGO, academic institution, corporation, media hub or women’s network is solely responsible for this special day.
-The day belongs to all everyone collectively everywhere.
+The day belongs to everyone collectively everywhere.
 Gloria Steinem, the world-renowned journalist, activist and feminist, once explained, “The story of women’s struggle for equality belongs to no single feminist, nor to any one organization, but to the collective efforts of all who care about human rights.”
-So you can make International Women’s Day your day and try your best make a positive difference for women everywhere.
+So you can make International Women’s Day your day and try your best to make a positive difference for women everywhere.

 How Women’s Day Is Celebrated Worldwide

 While the day itself celebrates female empowerment worldwide, the way it’s celebrated and acknowledged differs from country to country.
-Some organisations offer women a half-day off at work, while the others celebrate this day by gifting each other flowers.
+Some organisations offer women a half-day off at work, while others celebrate this day by gifting each other flowers.
 Let’s take a look at how International Women’s Day is celebrated across the globe.

 In the US, the whole of March is celebrated as Women’s History Month.
 This event was started in February 1980 when President Jimmy Carter declared the week of 8th March as National Women’s History Week.
 Within the next few years, many schools across the country embraced the week as a way to achieve equality in the classroom.
-This idea was lead by the National Women’s History Alliance.
+This idea was led by the National Women’s History Alliance.
 It also received support from governors and city councils, who held special events and programmes to advocate female empowerment.